 Reach (the trade name for BeneFuels, LLC), is currently owned 85% by SEER and focuses specifically on treating biogas for conversion to pipeline quality gas and/or compressed natural gas ("CNG") for fleet vehicle fuel.
-Reach had minimal operations for the six months ended June 30, 2020.
+Reach had minimal operations for the nine months ended September 30, 2020.

 PelleChar was established in September 2018 and is owned 90% by SEER as of December 31, 2019.
 Pellechar has secured third-party pellet manufacturing capabilities from one of the nation's premier pellet manufacturer.
 Working closely with Biochar Now, LLC, Pellechar commenced sales in late 2019 of its proprietary pellets containing the proven and superior Biochar Now product starting with the landscaping and big agriculture markets.
 At this time, Pellechar is the only company able to offer a soil amendment pellet containing the Biochar Now product that is produced using the patented pyrolytic process.
-For the six months ended June 30, 2020 PelleChar had minimal activity related to startup of operations, and an increasing sales effort.
+For the nine months ended September 30, 2020 PelleChar activity related to startup of operations, and an increasing sales effort.
+Revenue and expenses of PelleChar were not material for the nine months then ended.